 How to Do Dumbbell Leg Curls With Perfect Form

 Dumbbell Leg Curl

-- Place the dumbbell on the floor, standing on one end.
+- Place a dumbbell on the floor, standing on one end.

 - Lie down on the floor on your stomach, legs straight and one foot on either side of the dumbbell.

-- Squeeze the weight between the inner part of your feet and bend your knees to lift it just off the floor.
+- Squeeze the weight between the inner parts of your feet and bend your knees to lift it just off the floor.